logo

 PNB

-PNB’s SWIFT fee stands at INR 500 + GST.
+PNB’s SWIFT money transfer fee stands at INR 500 + GST.
 However, it is worth mentioning that additional commissions ranging from INR 500-1000 may also be levied depending on the amount that is being sent abroad.

 Yes Bank

-Yes Bank’s charges for SWIFT transfers depend on the type of savings account you have.
+Yes Bank’s charges for SWIFT money transfers depend on the type of savings account you have.
 The following table shows the different types of YES savings accounts and their corresponding SWIFT charges:

 YES FIRSTYES PREMIAYES Prosperity and Other Variants